Krissh-C/X1C7-macOS/README.md

+# Updates
+Sunsetting this as I no longer have any device to test.
+Please seek alternatives :)

 # Issues
 For any issues, please open an issue or check if there's a solution already available in the issues section.
 Issues with solutions will be under closed issues.